Jenny Bradley: Relationship with Kevin Webster

-Kidnapping Jack
+Kidnapping Jack and exit

 On 19 April 2015, it was reported by The Sun newspaper that an upcoming plot would see Jenny kidnap Kevin's young son Jack.
 The kidnapping would be the culmination of a storyline which would see Jenny become increasingly obsessed with Jack, as she spends time looking after him.
 Discussing Jenny's kidnapping of Jack, Matthews explained: "I've not played it as premeditated at all.
 I don't believe that Jenny has planned any of it.
 You've got to remember that when Jack's childminder was ill a few weeks ago, Jenny was very reluctant to look after Jack.
 You've got to remember that she really didn't want to get involved.
 As soon as she did, she tried to break it off with Kevin.
 Kevin assumed that she was breaking it off because she thought that Rita was uncomfortable with their relationship.
-It wasn't that - it was just that her past was starting to come into her head and she didn't know what to do with it.
+It wasn't that—it was just that her past was starting to come into her head and she didn't know what to do with it.
 That's the beginning of where we're going to go with this storyline.
 Jenny did have a child who died in the past.
 We are now going to see the consequences of that with what Jenny is going to do.
 She's got a deluded idea that she has to run off with Jack in order to keep him safe, so she's going to be very conflicted.
 She's totally lost it."
 Matthews also admitted that she is nervous about how fans may react when they see Jenny's unstable behaviour escalate.
 She laughed: "Sometimes the public assume you are that person.
-It was bad enough when Jenny slapped Maria, God knows what it's going to be like now!
+It was bad enough when Jenny slapped Maria [played by Samia Longchambon], God knows what it's going to be like now!
 I'll have to start putting Jenny's dark wig on, But there is a genuine reason why Jenny is behaving the way she is.
 I'm not playing it that she's a 'nutter'.
 Because of that, when it all finally comes out, I think there could be some understanding."

-Producer Stuart Blackburn also offered his thoughts on the storyline, praising Matthews for exploring the difficult subject matter with sensitivity.
+Producer Stuart Blackburn praised Matthews for exploring the difficult subject matter with sensitivity.
 He said: "I think why the story is working is the way Sally Ann is playing it.
 I've never considered that character a 'nutter'.
 She's a terribly damaged woman whose life stopped the day her child died.
 She's just been unable, however hard she tries, to move away from that."

+The storyline led to the end of Jenny's guest stint and her exit aired on 15 June 2015.
+On 11 August 2015, it was announced that Jenny would be returning permanently on 27 January 2016.